Spoken Past

 King Oswiu had to choose: Irish monks or Roman bishops?
 The Synod of Whitby in 664 CE decided England’s religious…

-The Book of Kells: How Irish Monks Created Medieval Europe’s Most Beautiful Manuscript
+Book of Kells: How Irish Monks Made a Masterpiece

 On a remote Atlantic fringe, Irish monks crafted the Book of Kells, layering gold, animal skin and sacred text into…